Code-Institute-Submissions/chef-at-home/README.md

 The focus of the project is to build a website for the audience who would like to learn how to cook and invite them to join the workshops.
 This is a fictional website with potential for a real business venture.
 In the future, this website could improve by incorporating the "how to" videos and recipe demo videos.
 It would also have an option for "basket" and online payment.

-## Gitpod Reminder

-To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type:
-`python3 -m http.server`

 ## UX
 The purpose of the website is to present the information about the workshops: what they are, who they are for, what you will learn and why we are doing this.
 I also wanted to make sure the website is simple, easy to navigate, not overloaded with too much text and pleasant to the eye so that the user stays on the page and books a workshop.